johann-solo/oliveandmango.github.io/site/content/blog/2017-12-22-chocolate-bourbon-walnut-pie.md

 1. Lay your rolling pin on one edge of the pie crust and begin gently rolling the pie crust over the rolling pin with the help of dough scraper if needed.
 When it's all rolled up, move it to the pie pan and gently unroll it into the pie plate and shape or ease it into the plate.
 Trim the pie dough edges and crimp them using your finger or a fork.
 Then place the dough in the fridge while you make the filling.
 1. Preheat oven to 350 &deg; F
-1. Make a double broiler with a pot of just barely boiling water with a metal bowl placed over it and place the chocolate into the bowl and stirring continuously until chocolate has melted and is smooth and then remove bowl from the pot and set aside.
+1. Make a double broiler with a pot of just barely boiling water with a metal bowl placed over it and place the chocolate into the bowl and stir continuously until chocolate has melted and is smooth and then remove bowl from the pot and set aside.
-1. In a large mixing bowl, whisk the eggs until ver well combined.
+1. In a large mixing bowl, whisk the eggs until very well combined.
 Then whisk in the brown sugar, breaking up any lumps in the mixture.
 Whisk in the sugar cane syrup, melted butter, bourbon, salt, cinnamon, and flour.
 1. Fold in the the walnut and chocolate chips with a spatula.
 And then fold in the melted chocolate until well incorporated.
 1. Pour the filling into the prepared crust and transfer to preheated oven.
 1. Bake for 65 to 75 minutes, or until the centre is puffed, the edges are set, and the centre is just barely jiggly.
 If the top of your pie is getting too brown, loosely tent a piece of tin foil on top.